LinuxHeki/VanillaFeatures/README.md

 ## Glowing

 When you right click on a mob with glow ink or glowberries mob gets glowing effect for 1 minute.
-When you eat a glowberry you get glowing effect for 5 seconds
+When you eat a glowberry you get glowing effect for 5 seconds.

 ## Drops